 Yet in other ways, we are still wary of solitude and being single; even the words “unmarried” and “childless” have negative connotations (especially for women), implying that something is missing or you are somehow incomplete if you are single or have no kids.
 Certainly loneliness is painful and can be emotionally and physically devastating.
 As humans, we are wired for social connections with others, and we benefit from nurturing relationships.
 Extreme loneliness can contribute to chronic illnesses, depression, despair, alienation, or suicide, the ultimate loneliness.

 But being alone does not necessarily mean being lonely.
-It may take some practice, but we can learn to enjoy our own company without using others or our electronic devices as a defense.
+It may take some practice, but we can learn to enjoy our own company without using others (or our electronic devices) as defenses.

 Enjoying your own company